dbhaig/4642HD_ir_tx/README.md

 Connect an infrared LED, in series with a 50 ohm resistor, between digital pin 6 and ground on the UNO board.

+### Compiling Code

+This project was developed using the "ino" command line toolkit for the Arduino, further infomation avaialble at http://inotool.org.

 ### Commands

 Commands are sent to the Arduino over USB, via the serial interface: